ansu5555/pdf-viewer-reactjs/README.md

     -   Required: **false**
     -   Description: CSS classes that will be setted for the component wrapper

+-   `canvasCss`:

+    -   Type: _String_
+    -   Required: **false**
+    -   Description: CSS classes that will be setted for the PDF page

 -   `hideNavbar`:

     -   Type: _Boolean_
     -   Required: **false**
     -   Description: By default navbar is displayed, but can be hidden by passing this prop

+-   `navbarOnTop`:

+    -   Type: _Boolean_
+    -   Required: **false**
+    -   Description: By default navbar is displayed on bottom, but can be placed on top by passing this prop

+-   `hideZoom`:

+    -   Type: _Boolean_
+    -   Required: **false**
+    -   Description: By default zoom buttons are displayed, but can be hidden by passing this prop

+-   `hideRotation`:

+    -   Type: _Boolean_
+    -   Required: **false**
+    -   Description: By default rotation buttons are displayed, but can be hidden by passing this prop

 -   `navigation`: